Third stimulus check updates: Senate gears up for marathon effort in push for COVID-19 relief

 Democrats say the legislation is urgently needed to address the continued devastation of the pandemic.
 Republicans however have denounced the bill as a partisan measure jam-packed with liberal priorities.
 And they're signaling they won't let it advance to a final vote without putting up a fight and dragging out the process.

-In addition to forcing a full reading of the bill, which could take 10 hours, Republican Sen. Ron Johnson of Wisconsin has indicated he could take steps to stretch out the timeline for considering the legislation and any amendments offered to it.
+A Senate clerk started reading the bill out loud around 3:20 p.m.
+ET and it is expected to take around 10 hours.
+In addition to forcing a full reading of the bill, Republican Sen. Ron Johnson of Wisconsin has indicated he could take steps to stretch out the timeline for considering the legislation and any amendments offered to it.

 Senate Majority Leader Chuck Schumer called out Johnson in a floor speech Thursday, saying, "We all know this will merely delay the inevitable."